codewitch-honey-crisis/gfx/README.md

 -   **gfx\_core.hpp** - access to basic common types like `gfx_result`.
 Not usually necessary to explicitly include.
 -   **gfx\_pixel.hpp** - access to the `pixel<>` type template.
 Not usually necessary to explicitly include.
--   **gfx\_positioning.hpp** - access to point, size, and rect types and templates.
+-   **gfx\_positioning.hpp** - access to point, size, rect and path types and templates.
 Not usually necessary to explicitly include.
 -   `gfx_bitmap.hpp` - access to the `bitmap<>` type template.
 -   `gfx_drawing.hpp` - access to `draw`, the main facilities of GFX.
 Include this to use GFX.
 -   `gfx_color.hpp` - access to the predefined colors through the `color<>` template, for **C++17** or better compilers.
 Include this if needed.